 Given the importance of the posterior uncertainty in the measurement model output, we have also developed methods to propagate it in many of the V-Dem indices that aggregate these data into broader theoretical constructs.
-For example, the Core Civil Society Index is comprised of three expert-coded variables, the Civil Society Participation Index four (Bernhard, Jung, Tzelgov, Coppedge & Lindberg 2017).
+For example, the Core Civil Society Index is comprised of three expert-coded variables, while the Civil Society Participation Index is comprised of four variables (Bernhard, Jung, Tzelgov et al. 2017).